 When is co>lab?

-We generally hold a week-long summer session every August and on special occasions, a January session.
+We generally hold a week-long summer session every July or August and on special occasions, a January session.
 Check the co>lab homepage for upcoming sessions.

 Where is co>lab held?

-Our regular session is held in the Glendon College MCI Lab in Toronto.
+Our Toronto session is held in the Glendon College MCI Lab in Toronto.
 Sometimes we are invited to throw down in other parts of the world, and we love making that happen too.
+For the past couple of years we have alternated between Toronto and Mexico City!

 Who is co>lab for?

 Professional conference interpreters the world over, both newly graduated, life-long professionals and everything in between.
-Given that Colab is a peer practice intensive rather than an instructional course, Colab requires either a degree in Conference Interpreting or at least 50 conference working days.
+Given that co>lab is a peer practice intensive rather than an instructional course, co>lab requires either a degree in conference interpreting or at least 50 conference working days (these can be online or in-person).

 How much does co>lab cost?

-The current co>lab fee is CAD$610 / USD$480.
+The co>lab fee is USD$565.
+As of 2026, all payments will need to be made in USD for tax compliance purposes.
 Paying your fee confirms your spot.
-This below market fee is possible because nice people such as the Glendon MCI and CM Idiomas generously lend us their staff, time and equipment.
-Your organizers, too, work mostly for love.
-And, finally, because you pitch in with your time and effort: each participant is required to prepare a 20-minute presentation in their A-language to be interpreted simultaneously by the other participants.
+This below market fee is possible because the nice people at the Glendon MCI in Toronto and at CM Idiomas in Mexico City generously lend us their space, staff, time and equipment.
+We also have a the amazing co>lab crew—volunteers who donate their time and energies to keep costs lower.
+And, finally, we can do this because YOU pitch in with your time, talents and effort: each participant is required to prepare a 20-minute presentation in their A-language to be interpreted simultaneously by the other participants, as well as listen to colleagues’ work and provide support.

-Your payment covers your own costs (coffee break fuel, co>lab celebration lunch, incidentals, course materials, badges, etc.), administrative fees, and your organizers’ travel expenses.
+Your payment covers your own costs (coffee break fuel, co>lab celebration lunch, incidentals, course materials, badges, etc.), administrative fees, and and offsets your organizers’ travel expenses and time invested.

 Participants arrange for their own accommodations, meals, and travel according to what works best for you.
 But we’ve put together a bit of guidance to get you started in Mexico or Toronto.
 For Toronto sessions, a low-cost, no frills option on campus is sometimes available to a limited number of participants upon request.